monarc-project/monarc-project.github.io/content/pages/news/MONARC.2.13.3.released.md

 - Fixed batch import validation error for measures, operational risks and operational risks tags.
 - [#562](https://github.com/monarc-project/MonarcAppFO/issues/562) Fixed the final report generation error when the asset's context is set.
 - Fixed the scale impact type status validation during the import process.
 If an instance consequence is not hidden, but a corresponding scale impact type is hidden the consequence value is not used for the risk calculation.
+- Import Asset Library objects from MOSP when selected category is root.
+- Snapshots creation when Record of Processing Activities are fully defined.

 ## Updating